-Provide sufficient clearance for all inlet and outlet openings to provide unrestricted air flow.
-Separately ventilated motors with exhaust to ambient (pipe-in only).
-Allow at least 6 in minimum between the openings and adjacent walls or floor.
+Sufficient clearance must be provided on all inlet and outlet openings to provide for unrestricted flow of air.
+Separately ventilated motors with exhaust to ambient (pipe-in only) must have at least 6 in (150mm) of clearance between the opening and adjacent walls or floor.

 Cooling air through a self-ventilated or forced-ventilated motor must be clean and have relative humidity between 30 and 100% with no free water in the air.
 Use of damp, cool outside air with high humidity and free water may cause the motor to flash over.
 Extremely dry air may cause excessive brush and commutator wear.
 Cooling air temperature must not exceed the maximum ambient temperature indicated on the motor nameplate (Standard 40°C).
 Cooling air temperature must be less than than 0°C to provide base speed and regulation withinNEMA and IEC limits.
 Use of air <0°C may cause excessive brush and commutator wear due to the low relative humidity.
 Cooling air absolute humidity must be at least 2 grains per cu. ft.